sentry-demos/unity-demo/README.md

 Download Unity Hub using this link https://unity3d.com/get-unity/download

-if you dont have licesne choose your Unity and go to individul to get the free version

-install the proper unity version
+You'll be prompoted to create an account if you want the free version.

 ## Configuration

-For this demo Sentry is installed but I'll show you how you can easily do that from Unity's package manager.
+For this demo Sentry is installed but you can easily install Sentry package from Unity's package manager using this git url: https://docs.sentry.io/platforms/unity/

 <img src="README/package-manager.png">

 You can now access Sentry's Configuration Window under *Unity->Tools->Sentry*

 ### DSN key